Anne St. Goar, MD

 Healing and Addiction Philosophies

-The Project New Day Healing and Addiction Philosophies comprise three pillars:
+The Project New Day Healing and Addiction Philosophies comprise two pillars:

-Peer-reviewed science has demonstrated that each of these pillars, individually, increases the odds of breaking the cycle of chemical dependency.
-As an integrated triad, our experience shows that it is the most effective approach available.
+Peer-reviewed science has demonstrated that each of these pillars, individually, increases the odds of healing trauma and breaking the cycle of addictive dependencies.

-More specifically, the power of this triad comes from the following:
+More specifically the power of this combination is from:

 1.

 A set of knowledge-based life-coaching sessions in which Project New Day certified coaches strive to create a sense of connection by listening carefully and holding their clients in unconditional positive regard.
 In tandem, Project New Day coaches use a proprietary, knowledge-based coaching model to present life-improving methods that open both hearts and minds to new possibilities.
-Six coaching sessions precede the two psychedelic therapy sessions*, one coaching session is held between them, and six more follow to effectively support the integration of new perspectives into the participants’ daily lives.
+The program model suggests thirteen weekly coaching sessions, followed by weekly community sessions, all on Zoom, to effectively support the integration of new perspectives into the participants’ daily lives.

-Weekly Community Group Zoom sessions led by Project New Day certified group facilitators.
+Weekly Community Group Zoom sessions are led by Project New Day certified group facilitators.
 Virtually all well-designed recovery programs stress the need for structure and follow-on community support.
-This support is especially important after psychedelic therapy as participants may experience new revelatory perspectives for weeks or even months.
+This support is especially important as a core tenet of the Project New Day Program is the adoption of a continuous growth mindset for ongoing well-being.

 Additional information on the Project New Day Healing Philosophy.